-- Next-of-kin (where there is a legitimate reason for disclosure); and
+- Next-of-kin and emergency contacts (where there is a legitimate reason for disclosure).

 - Third parties conducting surveys.

-Some of the Personal Information we process about you will be transferred to, and stored at, a destination outside the European Union (“EU”), the European Economic Area (“EEA”), and Switzerland.
-This happens, for example, where it is processed by employees operating outside the EU, the EEA, or Switzerland who work for us or for one of our suppliers, or where Personal Information is processed by one of our suppliers who is based outside the EU, the EEA, Switzerland, or who uses storage facilities outside the EU, the EEA, or Switzerland.
+Some of the personal data we process about you will be transferred to, and stored at, a destination outside the European Union (“EU”), the European Economic Area (“EEA”), and Switzerland, or a country not considered to be adequate according to the GDPR and other privacy laws.
+This happens, for example, where it is processed by employees operating outside the EU, the EEA, or Switzerland who work for us or for one of our suppliers, or where personal data is processed by one of our suppliers who is based outside the EU, the EEA, Switzerland, or who uses storage facilities outside the EU, the EEA, or Switzerland.

-- Where the transfer is subject to one or more appropriate safeguards for international transfers prescribed by applicable law; or
+- Where the transfer is subject to one or more appropriate safeguards for international transfers prescribed by applicable law.

 - Where the transfer is necessary for the execution of a contract with you or in order to take steps at your request prior to entering into a contract.

-Please tell us promptly about any changes to the Personal Information you have voluntarily provided to us.
+Please tell us promptly about any changes to the personal data you have voluntarily provided to us.
 This is particularly important with respect to your contact details.
-If you are a current student, you may do this through “Connections Login” on the website.
-Otherwise please contact your campus Privacy Manager or our Chief Security Officer by phone or email using the contact details provided at the end of this document.

-We will retain your Personal Information for as long as needed to meet the uses described in the “How Webster Uses Current and Prospective Information” in compliance with legal document retention obligations.
-Even where you have exercised one of the rights listed below with respect to your Personal Information, we will have the right to retain your Personal Information for compliance with a legal obligation, for the performance of a task carried out in the public interest, for archiving purposes in the public interest, for scientific or historical research purposes, for statistical purposes, or for the establishment, exercise, or defense of legal claims.
+We will retain your personal data for as long as needed to meet the uses described in the “How Webster Uses Current, Prospective and former Employee Information” in compliance with legal document retention obligations.
+Even where you have exercised one of the rights listed below with respect to your personal data, we will have the right to retain your personal data for compliance with a legal obligation, for the performance of a task carried out in the public interest, for archiving purposes in the public interest, for scientific or historical research purposes, for statistical purposes, or for the establishment, exercise, or defense of legal claims.

-Under the General Data Protection Regulation (GDPR), you may have the following rights:
+Under the EU General Data Protection Regulation (GDPR) and other national (sovereign) data protection regulations you may have the following rights:

-- To obtain access to the Personal Information that we hold about you;
+- To request access to the personal data that we hold about you.

-- If you believe that the Personal Information we possess is, or has become, incorrect or is incomplete, you may request to review, revise, correct, or update any of the Personal Information we may have about you free of charge;
+- If you believe that the personal data we possess is, or has become, incorrect or is incomplete, you may request to review, revise, correct, or update any of the personal data we may have about you free of charge.

-- To restrict the processing activities related to your Personal Information (and, where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal);
+- To restrict the processing activities related to your personal data (and, where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal).

-- To have Personal Information, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party; and
+- To have personal data, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party.

 - To require us not to send you marketing communication.

-Please note that the above individual rights are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
-If you have given your consent and you wish to withdraw it, please contact our Privacy Manager by phone at 314-246-7333 or email email@example.com.
+Please note that the individual rights described are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
+If you have given your consent and you wish to withdraw it, please contact your campus Privacy Manager or the Office of Privacy by phone or email using the contact details provided at the end of this document.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.

-If you have any questions about your rights regarding your Personal Information, please simply write to us at the postal address provided in our Contact Information below or contact our Privacy Manager by phone at 314-246-7333 or email firstname.lastname@example.org, or the postal address below where you may initiate a request to access, reject, correct, restrict, or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.
+If you have any questions about your rights regarding your Personal Data, please simply email or write to us at the postal address provided in our Contact Information below where you may initiate a request to exercise any of the rights described above.

-Webster is committed to resolving complaints about your privacy and our processing of your personal information.
-If you have an inquiry or complaint regarding this Privacy Notice, you should first contact our Privacy Manager by phone (314-246-7333) or email (email@example.com).
-In the event that resolution cannot be reached, you may also contact your local data protection authority (“DPA”), which may investigate your complaint further.
+Webster University is committed to answering your questions, resolving complaints about your privacy and our processing of your personal data.
+If you have an inquiry or complaint regarding this Privacy Notice, you should first contact email@example.com.
+In the event that a resolution cannot be reached, you may also contact your local data protection authority which may investigate your complaint further.

 Austria / Europe